Narrow bands, electrostatic interactions and band topology in graphene stacks: The Models

-where $M_j=-i\sigma_{2}G_{j}^{x}+i\sigma_{1}G_{j}^{y}$ with $\vec G_{j}=\left\{ G_{j}^{x},G_{j}^{y}\right\} $.
+with $M_j=(-i\sigma_{2}G_{j}^{x}+i\sigma_{1}G_{j}^{y})/|G_{j}|$.
 The $2 \times 2$ Pauli matrices act on the sublattice index in a single graphene layer.
 The parameters $w_{0}$ and $\Delta$ represent a spatially uniform scalar and mass term (note that hBN breaks inversion symmetry, and allows for a mass term~\cite{Hunt2013}).
-The parameters $V_{s}^{e}$ and $V_{s}^{o}$ are position-dependent scalar terms and are even and odd under spatial inversion, respectively.
-Similarly, $V_{\Delta}^{o(e)}$ and $V_{g}^{o(e)}$ are position dependent mass and gauge terms, respectively.
-This parametrisation is different than the one used in~\cite{Jung2015,Jung2017} (see also~\citep{San-Jose2014, Mucha-Kruczynski2013,San-Jose2014a,Brown2018}).
-We use the parameters \citep{San-Jose2014a}
+The parameters $V_{s}^{e}$ and $V_{s}^{o}$ are position-dependent scalar terms and are respectively even and odd under spatial inversion.
+Similarly, $V_{\Delta}^{o(e)}$ and $V_{g}^{o(e)}$ are position dependent mass and gauge terms.
+As shown in Fig.~\ref{fig: FigRealSpace}b), there are three different configurations with different sets of parameters depending on the stack configuration at the unit cell origin.
+In TBG on hBN these are nonequivalent, resulting in different band structures \cite{Cea2020a}.
+However, in both BG/hBN and TG/hBN the different stack configurations generate the same band structure.
+In particular, we use the set of parameters for the $AA$ configuration given by: $(w_{0},\Delta,V_{s}^{e},V_{s}^{o},V_{\Delta}^{e},V_{\Delta}^{o},V_{g}^{e},V_{g}^{o})= (0, 3.6, -1.88, 6.78, 0.017, -6.85, 3.61, -12.4)\text{ meV}$.
+The configurations $AB$ and $BA$ are related to the $AA$ configuration by a rotation of $\pm 2\pi/3$ in the parameter space, as detailed in Ref.~\cite{Jung2017}.

-A graphene bilayer twisted with respect to another graphene bilayer is modelled using the continuum model, as defined in \cite{LopesDosSantos2007} (related geometries have been studied in \cite{Cea2019a}.
-This model describes the interlayer hoppings between the two neighboring graphene monolayers which are twisted with respect to each other, while Eq.~\eqref{eq: BilMatrix} describes interlayer tunneling within each bilayer.
-The overall stacking is $ABA'B'$.